Malvern St James: The merger

 In 1979 the two schools merged on the West Malvern campus of St James and the resulting school was named St James's & The Abbey.
 In 1994 Lawnside School, which was founded around 1856, merged with St James's & The Abbey School and the school was renamed St James's.
 In 2006, Malvern Girls' College merged with St James's School and was refounded as Malvern St James (MSJ).

+As of Monday 3 February 2025, MSJ has officially joined Malvern Education Ltd, part of the newly formed Galaxy Global Education Group, marking a significant milestone in its 132-year history and ensuring a bright and stable future for the school and its students.

+On 21 March 2025, the school announced that it would accept boys for the first time in September 2025 and become a co-educational school.

 Teaching

-On 16 May 2019, it emerged that staff had been teaching the wrong book for one of their English Literature International GCSE papers, after students opened the exam and found no questions relating to the book Spies by Michael Frayn, which they had been studying for two years.
-One parent said, “It has been a complete utter waste of time for two years.”
-The school apologised and launched an investigation into the incident, and begged the exam board Cambridge International for 'special consideration'.
+In 2019, one of the set texts (Spies by Michael Frayn) had been removed from the sylabus of the English Literature International GCSE paper.
+The school apologised and launched an investigation into the incident, and applied to the exam board Cambridge International for 'special consideration' in order that the mistake would not unfairly impact any grades.

 Malvern St James received the highest rating of 'Excellent' in the independent schools Inspectorate Educational Quality Inspection, published in May 2017.

 Structure and academic results

 The school is divided into four areas MSJ Pre-Prep (Reception to Year 2), MSJ Prep (Year 3 to Year 6), MSJ Seniors (Year 7 to Year 11) and MSJ Sixth Form (Year 12 & Year 13).

+A-level results 2024: Students achieved 40% of grades at A*-A.